 Deputy Musical Director

-Anthony Whittaker was born in Warrington in 1968; he has been associated with Warrington Male Voice Choir since 1994 and became official accompanist in 1997.
-Since 2012, he has been the Assistant Musical Director.
+Anthony Whittaker was born in Warrington in 1968; he has been associated with Warrington Male Voice Choir since 1994.
 Anthony has worked as a soloist, accompanist and repétiteur throughout the UK and continental Europe.
 He performed with WMVC in Montréal, Canada and has played on BBC Radio 2, RTÉ 1 & 2; he has provided organ sound tracks for the BBC and Granada Television.
 Anthony studied piano with Peter Wild and organ with Ann Bond.
 He is a graduate of the University of London with postgraduate qualifications in composition from the University of Liverpool.
 He started Lecturing in music in 1995 when he joined the staff of the School of Performing Arts at City of Liverpool College.
 He is now a director of his own company and works as a composer, arranger, pianist and teacher and enjoys his work as a senior examiner for the Associated Board of the Royal School of Music, for whom he trains new examiners and tours extensively overseas.
 As a composer, he has had several commissions and successes.
 Coelos Acendit for children’s voices has been performed at the Royal Festival Hall; A Litany and Agnus Dei written for Warrington Male Voice Choir, have been broadcast on S4C television, the later being premiered in the Pauluskirche, Berlin.
 Instrumental works includes the Clarinet Quintet (2009), Intermèdes for chamber orchestra (2011) an orchestral piece, Another Place was performed in 2014 by members of the Royal Liverpool Philharmonic Orchestra.
 Anthony has also arranged folk tunes and standards especially for WMVC.
 Early choral works are published by Curiad and several pieces are available as digital downloads online from sheetmusicplus.com